Where are they now? Rashford’s team-mates from his last Man Utd U21 game

 Scott McTominay (sub)

-An 18-year-old Scott McTominay barely featured for the U21s four years ago, but he’s now one United’s most important midfielders.
+An 18-year-old Scott McTominay barely featured for the U21s four years ago, but he’s now among United’s most important midfielders.

 Demitri Mitchell (sub)

-Now 23, Mitchell has made one senior appearance for United — the final game of the 2016–17 season under Mourinho.
+Mitchell made just one senior appearance for United — the final game of the 2016–17 season under Mourinho.

 The wing-back also had two loan spells with Hearts, where he scored a couple of goals in the Scottish Cup, but he has missed the entire 2019–20 season with a knee injury, not even featuring in the Premier League 2.